masudsaiful/laravel-event-broadcasting-websocket-pusher/README.md

 #### Real Scenario:
-Imagine you have a Laravel application where admin doing some tasks like:  sending email to users from the application’s email facilities.
-So, how the logged in user knows that an important email dispatched to him while he is also doing his task in the application?
-May be the logged in user by clicking the email lists button to check if there has any new email arrived or may be another option – automatic notification that a new email arrived.
-For the first scenario when clicking email list button to view, an API request can call to retrieve the email list or by refreshing, reloading pages but for the second, need a mechanism to notify user that a new email arrived and here comes the WebSockets that are used to implement real-time, live-updating user interfaces.
+Imagine a multi-tenant application where, when a new user is created, there is a ref_by column that stores the parent user's ID.
+At the client side, how can the parent user know that a new user has been created?
+Either the parent user would need to manually refresh the page to see the updated status, or we need a mechanism to automatically update the client in real-time.
+This is where WebSockets come in — they allow us to implement real-time, live-updating user interfaces without requiring page refreshes.